bulletnoid/StaggeredGridView/README.md

 ## A sweeter version of StaggeredGridView

-This project is based on https://github.com/maurycyw/StaggeredGridView, which is a modification of Android' experimental StaggeredGridView
+This project is based on https://github.com/maurycyw/StaggeredGridView, which is a modification of Android's experimental StaggeredGridView

-You can find its code here: https://github.com/maurycyw/StaggeredGridView, http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.3_r2.1/com/android/ex/widget/StaggeredGridView.java?av=f
+You can find its code here: https://github.com/maurycyw/StaggeredGridView, you can find the source here: http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.3_r2.1/com/android/ex/widget/StaggeredGridView.java?av=f

 ## Features

-* Stable and high performance
+* Stability and high performance

   This project fix many of the major bugs of https://github.com/maurycyw/StaggeredGridView.
-Such as when fling the view, the scroll slow down and speed up later.
+Such as when fling the view, the scroll sometimes slow down and speed up later.

   Notice that the image load also has a contribution to the perfomance.
 I use https://github.com/square/picasso, it gives the best performance I've ever seen.
-* Load more when touches the bottom
+* Load more when get to the bottom
 * Work with PullToRefresh

   A compatible to enable this widget to be pulled to refresh.